Ichoran/teensy-stimulus/README.md

  |    \----------------------------------------- Total stimulus train duration
  \---------------------------------------------- Output channel specifier
 ```

+Analog wave amplitude should be specified using a fake duration format.
+Any unit can be used; the value should be between 0 and 2047.

 If you wish to have a channel run multiple stimulus trains in succession, you can use the `+` command instead to add additional stimulus trains after the first.
 If no initial train has been specified, this will succeed anyway and set the first stimulus train.